jbosstm/quickstart/ArjunaJTA/object_store/README.md

 mvn -e compile exec:java -Dexec.mainClass=org.jboss.narayana.jta.quickstarts.JGroupsRaftSlotStoreClusterExample  -Dexec.args="node2" -Djgroups.bind_port=7801
 ```

+Note that the two cluster examples each have two commands for starting a 2-node cluster, refer to the javadoc for these classes for details.

 The JDBCStore can be configured programmatically or via a properties file.
 To use the properties file pass the argument `-DUSE_JBOSSTS_PROPERTIES=true` on the command line.

 ## Expected output